Nine Secrets to Beating the High Cost of College

 - Help you negotiate the best possible aid packages, once you have received your award letters.

 Not taking advantage of these nine secrets could cost you thousands of dollars in forsaken aid.
-Don’t let this happen to you.
+Don’t let it happen to you!